 1. How Many Hours Do Trekkers Usually Walk Each Day?

-Trekkers typically walk for 4–6 hours a day at a relaxed pace.
-The exact duration depends on individual speed and the number of rest breaks taken.
+Trekkers usually walk for 4–6 hours a day at a relaxed pace.
+The exact duration depends on the route, walking speed, and number of rest breaks.

 2. Are Hot Showers Available During the Trek?

 Yes, most popular teahouses offer hot showers.
-Higher-altitude lodges may charge a small additional fee.
+Some lodges may charge an additional fee, especially at higher elevations.

-All teahouses provide blankets.
-However, carrying a light sleeping bag is helpful, especially during winter.
+Teahouses generally provide blankets.
+However, carrying a lightweight sleeping bag is useful, especially during winter when temperatures can drop significantly.

 4. Is Drinking Water Safe Along the Trail?